isomerpages/moe-bpghs/_cce/Sexuality Education.md

 and act in alignment with our beliefs</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 1 Week 9</p>
+<p>Term 2 Week 9</p>
 </td>
 </tr>
 </tbody>
 </table>
-<p>*CCE2021 Secondary 5 lessons will be implemented in 2023.
-Secondary 5
-students in 2022 will use CCE2021 Secondary 4 Lesson 1, “Levelling the
-Ground” from the unit, “Respectful Relationship and Safety”.</p>
+<p></p>
 <p><strong><em>eTeens</em> Programme</strong>
 </p>
 <p>8.&nbsp;<em>eTeens</em>&nbsp;is a programme developed by Health Promotion
-Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.&nbsp;<em>eTeens</em>&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.&nbsp;&nbsp;</p>
+Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective.&nbsp;<em>eTeens</em>&nbsp;is conducted in two segments – a mass talk segment and a classroom-based programme.&nbsp;&nbsp;The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
 <p>9.
 Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
-They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
-Abstinence and upholding family values are the key messages.
-The desired outcome of the&nbsp;<em>eTeens</em>&nbsp;programme is that students are empowered to make wise, informed and sensible decisions.</p>
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family, and the importance of responsible decision-making and seeking help.
+Abstinence and upholding family values are the key messages.</p>
-<p><strong>At Bukit Panjang Government High School, the eTeens programme will be implemented as follows in 2023:</strong>
+<p><strong>At Bukit Panjang Government High School, the eTeens programme will be implemented as follows in 2024:</strong>
 </p>
 <table>
 <tbody>